husain97/Credit-Card-Fraud-Detection-Multi-Machine-Learning-Algorithms/README.md

 It is best advised to use the python notebooks in google colab to achieve best results.

 # Some Important and Useful Links:
-Kaggle -Fake-News- Dataset Link: https://www.kaggle.com/mlg-ulb/creditcardfraud Scikit-learn Link: https://scikit-learn.org/
+Kaggle -Credit-Card-Fraud- Dataset Link: https://www.kaggle.com/mlg-ulb/creditcardfraud </br>
+Scikit-learn Link: https://scikit-learn.org/

 In case of any suggestions, corrections and contributions kindly drop a mail at husain.amreliwala52@gmail.com